grpc/grpc.github.io/docs/quickstarts/php-quickstart.md

 $ proto-gen-php -i . -o . helloworld.proto
 ```

-This regenerates `helloworld.php`, which contains our generated client and server classes, as well as classes for populating, serializing, and retrieving our request and response types.
+This regenerates `helloworld.php`, which contains our generated client classes, as well as classes for populating, serializing, and retrieving our request and response types.

 ## Update and run the application